 The consequences of the 2025 HCL policy’s storage lock-in

-The public outcry was swift.
+The public outcry was immediate.

 Synology’s 2025 NAS servers have been met with lukewarm reception, at best, and outright boycott at worst, unlike the previous refreshed releases.

-Most worrisome to Synology, the 2025 HCL policy has also been a likely driver behind the rise of other NAS vendors in 2025, such as UGREEN with a couple of new lineups, and Synology with its UniFi Drive-based UNAS.
+Most worrisome to Synology, the 2025 HCL policy has also been a likely driver behind the rise of other NAS vendors in 2025, such as UGREEN with a couple of new lineups, and Ubiquiti with its UniFi Drive-based UNAS.

 Synology DSM 7.3: Storage lock-in no longer—HCL policy scaled back to the pre-2025